wp-plugins/healcode-mindbody-widget/readme.txt

 * E-commerce integration with MINDBODY account via integrated HealCode's Consumer Cart
 * Changes made in MINDBODY auto-update in real-time in the widget on a website

+= Appointments Widget =
-Appointments Widget - clients can search for and book appointments
+* Clients can search for and book appointments
 * Supports new client sign-ups and purchases
 * Choose how many days are displayed
 * Instructor and session type filtering